Vancouver residents join Animal Equality to condemn foie gras

 Although resolutions are not binding and are not enforceable, activists are hopeful passage of the resolution can pave the way for a full ordinance banning the product’s sale in the future.

 Although we are disappointed that the City Council chose not to pass an enforceable ban at this time, we are encouraged by the Council’s official recognition of the cruelty inherent in the force-feeding process.
 We remain dedicated to working toward a full retail sales ban, to manifest Vancouver residents’ vision of a permanently foie-gras-free city.Sarah Hanneken

-On March 6, dozens of concerned residents in Vancouver, Washington voiced their support for a city-wide ban on the sale of foie gras at City Hall.
-Following an evening workshop to discuss three proposed animal bills, including one on foie gras, City Council gathered for a public hearing, where supporters joined Animal Equality in “Ban Force Feeding” T-shirts.
+On March 6, dozens of concerned residents in Vancouver, Washington, voiced their support for a city-wide ban on the sale of foie gras at City Hall.
+Following an evening workshop to discuss three proposed animal bills, including one on foie gras, the City Council gathered for a public hearing, where supporters joined Animal Equality with messages demanding a ban on force-feeding animals.
 At this hearing, advocates shared their testimonies and expressed their support of the ban.